-Your financial aid notification will include instructions on how to finalize your aid in access.smu.
+Your financial aid notification will include instructions on how to finalize your aid in my.SMU.
 You will be able to view your aid and take actions to accept, decline or reduce offered loans.

-Students can also use Pony Tracks within their Student Center in Access.SMU to view their aid.
+Students can also use Pony Tracks within their Student Center in my.SMU to view their aid.

 New students that have decided to attend SMU and paid their deposit will be allowed to enroll in AARO session beginning in May.
 AARO is SMU's Academic Advising, Registration, and Orientation and sessions are usually held in July and August.
 Contact Admission Counselor for more information.